 The problem!
 Till now all the writing prompts I knew of were about photography.
 Do photographers need more prompting than poets or story tellers?
 I don’t know.
 But that’s the way it was.
 I used them nevertheless.
 Feeling like an intruder.
 Like a girl friend the daughter brought along from boarding school for a family vacation.

 So, this blog came as a happy surprise!
-It provides writing prompts for poems :) I found it thanks to shiteki na usagi – my favorite poetic rabbit and I am eternally grateful.
+It provides writing prompts for poems :) I found it thanks to shiteki na usagi – From now on my favorite poetic rabbit and I am eternally grateful.
 Not because I am very poetic.
 But cause now after I write a post I wont have to go surfing the net, searching for relevant pictures to insert so as to validate my entry!
 Often the picture surfing took longer than writing the post.
 So whoppeee! hurray! long live writing prompts! and long live “we write poems”!
 May the likes of you grow and multiply (shall we say) – like rabbits!!!

 We write poems, writing prompt this week was